Tenor: Dramatic

-Also "tenore robusto", the dramatic tenor has an emotive, ringing and very powerful, clarion, heroic tenor sound.
+Also called "tenore robusto", the dramatic tenor has a ringing and powerful sound.
 The dramatic tenor's approximate range is from the B one octave below middle C (B_{2}) to the B one octave above middle C (B_{4}) with some able to sing up to the C one octave above middle C (C_{5}).
-Many successful dramatic tenors though have historically avoided the coveted high C in performance.
-Their lower range tends to extend into the baritone tessitura or, a few notes below the C_{3}, even down to A♭_{2}.
+Many dramatic tenors though have historically avoided the coveted high C in performance.
+Their lower range tends to extend into the baritone tessitura, o, a few notes below the C_{3}, even down to A♭_{2}.
 Some dramatic tenors have a rich and dark tonal colour to their voice (such as the mature Enrico Caruso) while others (like Francesco Tamagno) possess a bright, steely timbre.